MQMR performs internal audit risk assessments and ongoing internal audit support to lenders of all sizes.

 What are general terms that I should know about Internal Audit?

 While there are other requirements, the items listed above are the most common baseline findings.
-MQMR’s program has been developed over the years to ensure the program meets these requirements in addition to following the Institution of Internal Auditor (IIA) standards.
+MQMR’s program has been developed over the years to ensure we’re meeting these requirements.
 While the Fannie Mae Selling Guide glossary does not provide specific definitions, these terms are referenced at various points in the guide:

-Internal Audit – Fannie will require that a lender have an Internal Audit function in place to evaluate and monitor the overall quality of its loan production.
-Internal Audit is not formally defined in the Selling Guide, but the definition and link from The Institute of Internal Auditors (https://na.theiia.org/standards-guidance/mandatory-guidance/Pages/Definition-of-Internal-Auditing.aspx ) states that, “Internal auditing is an independent, objective assurance and consulting activity designed to add value and improve an organization’s operations.
+Internal Audit – Fannie will require that a lender have an Internal Audit function in place which an organization and its management controls to evaluate and monitor the overall quality of its loan production.
+Internal Audit is not formally defined in the Selling Guide, but the definition and link from The Institute of Internal Auditors (https://na.theiia.org/standards-guidance/mandatory-guidance/Pages/Definition-of-Internal-Auditing.aspx) states that, “Internal auditing is an independent, objective assurance and consulting activity designed to add value and improve an organization’s operations.
 It helps an organization accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.”

 Internal Control –The FHFA website provides additional guidance on Internal Controls and applies to Fannie Mae and Freddie Mac.
 The statement in section A1-1-01 also speaks to Management Controls, which can be used interchangeably with Internal Controls. http://www.fhfa.gov/SupervisionRegulation/Documents/OperationalRiskManagementProgramModuleFinalVersion1_0-508.pdf